 Adding Nodejs to MacOS

-Here’s how it looks in the terminal.
-Remember to replace the version number with the latest one you downloaded!
+Remember to replace the version number and architecture with the file you downloaded!

 $ cd ~/Downloads